 Frontier currently recovers the expenses it incurs due to third-party attachments on its poles.

-The Commission has also asked a series a questions relating to the ability of pole owners to recover the costs they incur because of third-party attachments on their poles through application fees, payments for make-ready work, and annual pole attachment rental rates.
+The Commission has also asked a series of questions relating to the ability of pole owners to recover the costs they incur because of third-party attachments on their poles through application fees, payments for make-ready work, and annual pole attachment rental rates.
 In response to the Commission’s inquiries, and as explained in more detail below, Frontier states that it currently recovers these costs from the third-parties who have placed attachments on its poles.

 Pole Replacements- Frontier does not have any concrete data on the average time that it takes one of its crews to place a new pole and remove an old one.
 However, Frontier frequently utilizes a vendor to perform pole change outs, and that vendor charges us a rate that is equivalent to 2.7 labor hours (1.35 hours for each laborer on a two-person crew) to place a new pole of any size and a rate equivalent to 1.36 labor hours (48 minutes for each laborer) to remove a pole.
 To the extent Frontier must replace a pole because of a pole attachment request, the party that is making the attachment will reimburse Frontier for these expenses.